| View Journal

 Universiti Kebangsaan Malaysia, 43600 UKM Bangi, Selangor, Malaysia.

-The Geografia-Malaysian Journal of Society and Space (GMJSS) is an international, multidisciplinary journal jointly published one to up to four times a year by the School of Social, Development and Environmental Studies, Faculty of Social Sciences and Humanities, Universiti Kebangsaan Malaysia (UKM) and the UKM Press.
+The Geografia-Malaysian Journal of Society and Space (GMJSS) is an international, multidisciplinary journal jointly published 4 times per year in February, May, August and November (since 2017) by UKM Press.
 The GMJSS provides a venue for sharing and discussion of problems and issues in the developing world.
 It considers theoretical and empirical articles that deal with the physical and human environments and developmental issues from geographical and interrelated disciplinary viewpoints.
 The journal welcomes contributions from geographers as well as other scholars from the humanities, social sciences and environmental sciences with a research interest in the developing world.
+Articles are published in Malay and English.
+The journal will only accept submissions send through online system.

 This is an open access journal.
 As such and in accordance with the BOAI definition of open access, all content of this journal is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.